How to spend two weeks in Thailand—the best Thailand itinerary and what to do while you're there!

 On day 9, hop on the ferry and head over to Koh Pha Ngan.
 It’s only about an hour away, but offers a whole new landscape to explore.
 Koh Pha Ngan is popular for the full moon party, so let’s go over that first.

 The question a lot of traveller's ask is, is going to the full moon party worth planning your trip around?
-My honest answer is no. And depending what you want to do, you may want to plan around not going to Koh Pha Ngan during the full moon, and this is why:
+My honest answer is no. And depending what you want to do, you may want to plan around not going to Koh Pha Ngan during the full moon, to avoid minimum stays and higher prices.

 You also get stuck with generally high prices and minimum reservations for hotels if you go during the full moon (usually at least a 3 day booking).
 This is a problem if you are following this plan.
 So if you do want to hit the party but want to avoid the hotel issues, an alternative is to stay on Koh Tao the whole time and just take the ferry to Koh Pha Ngan for the party and that’s it.